shorepine/tulipcc/tulip_breakout.md

 ![Tulip Breakout](https://github.com/bwhitman/tulipcc/raw/main/pics/breakout.jpg)

-The easier path is to buy [the breakout PCB I designed fron OSH Park](https://oshpark.com/shared_projects/vFYFPIyu).
+If you'd like a permament version of Tulip and can do through hole soldering, you can buy buy [the breakout PCB I designed fron OSH Park](https://oshpark.com/shared_projects/L1xtM8pM).
 It's $30 for 3 (this money goes all to OSH Park to manufacture the boards, I don't receive anything), and takes about a week to ship.
 It's simpler, will be more reliable and will fit inside a case better than a breadboard.
 The PCB is simply a way to connect the breakout boards without any jumper wires.
-The [Eagle files for this breakout PCB are here.](https://github.com/bwhitman/tulipcc/tree/main/pcbs/tulip4_breakout_v4)
+The [Eagle files for this breakout PCB are here.](https://github.com/bwhitman/tulipcc/tree/main/pcbs/tulip4_breakout_v3)

 You'll need: